 Through this nonprofit organization, Pullenites live into our faith values, drawing together more resources from the community to help our neighbors in need as we work together to do justice and love kindness.

 Pullenites are involved in critical operations and program delivery.
 We serve in volunteer roles that include being board members, mentors, job search counselors, office assistants, event planners, volunteer trainers, marketers, public speakers, fundraisers, grant writers and advocates.
 Per bylaws, a majority of the board members shall be members of Pullen Memorial.

-The Hope Center at Pullen operates two programs:
+The Hope Center at Pullen operates the following program:

 - Foster Youth Academy: A Homelessness Prevention Program for youth (ages 13-22) who have been in the foster care system, focused on employment, career, and housing goals.

 Visit, Volunteer & Invite Friends to Join You

 The nonprofit is housed in the bright, window-lit space below the church’s chapel.
 Members of Pullen designed this space specifically for The Hope Center programs and dedicated the facility on February 1, 2009.
 Pullenites are welcome to visit, inquire about volunteering and invite friends to get involved.
 Read participant stories and news at www.HopeCenterAtPullen.org.